BYU-CS-Discord/CSBot/README.md

 CSBot uses SQLite.
 All persistent data is stored in a single file.

 If you're running in Docker, the database file will be created for you, at the path specified in your volume config.
+If the database is found, any pending database migrations will be run on startup.
 (See [docker-compose.yml](docker-compose.yml).)
 Otherwise, you'll need to configure the database URL and initialize it yourself, as described below.

 First decide where you want your database file to go, then edit this line in your `.env` file: